 - Substitute walnuts, almonds, pecans or pistachios for the pine nuts.

-- Swap out the lemon juice for another acid like red wine, white or apple cider vinegar.
+- Swap out the lemon juice for another acid like balsamic vinegar, red wine, white or apple cider vinegar.
+Or, for even more lemon flavor, add in some lemon zest.

-- Pesto Rosso will keep in the refrigerator for up to five days.
+Leftover pesto will keep in the refrigerator stored in an airtight container for up to five days.
 If you would like to store it for longer, it can be frozen for up to three months.

 Uses for Sun Dried Tomato Pesto